-5 refrigerator trends we're excited about for 2021
+5 refrigerator trends we're excited about right now

 Recommendations are independently chosen by Reviewed’s editors.
 Purchases you make through our links may earn us a commission.

-When it comes to technologies and innovation, appliances get interesting—refrigerators especially.
-Refrigerators have come a long way from the iceboxes of the 19th and early 20th centuries, so much so that lasting innovations are somewhat rare nowadays.
+This large appliance has come a long way from the iceboxes of the 19th and early 20th centuries, so much so that lasting innovations are somewhat rare nowadays.
 New features often have a gimmicky, get-it-and-forget-it quality and then get dropped from future releases.
-It's for this reason that we're cautiously optimistic about what 2021 has in store for everyone's most essential kitchen appliance.
+It's for this reason that we're cautiously optimistic about what's next for everyone's most essential kitchen appliance.

 The tech trends for refrigerators aren't just upgrading existing smart features (though that's something we'll discuss), they're looking at fundamental problems with fridge design and tackling them piece by piece.

-Here's a list of a few features that we expect to see more of next year.
+Here's a list of a few features that we expect to see more of this year.

 Glass-door refrigerators

-Transparent food storage is one area we've seem gradually becoming more and more mainstream, with several fridges on the horizon taking advantage of glass doors.
+Transparent food storage is one area we've seen gradually becoming more and more mainstream, with several fridges on the horizon taking advantage of glass doors.
 The idea behind a glass door is simple: It allows you to see the contents of the fridge without opening the door first.
 This means more deliberate trips to the fridge and fewer instances of you gawking at its content while holding the door wide open.
 All this ensures your food spends more time at even temperatures.

 Glass doors can be implemented in many different ways.
-For example, the new Bosch 800 series has a separate beverage drawer with a glass front.
+For example, the new Bosch 800 series](https://www.anrdoezrs.net/links/7049598/type/dlg/sid/REV-FTR-FRG/https://www.ajmadison.com/cgi-bin/ajmadison/B36CL81ENG.html) features a separate beverage drawer with a glass front.
 It's meant for storing wines, which typically want to be a bit warmer than safe fridge settings.
 The glass door allows you to peruse your wine collection without disturbing its temperature, which should help preserve your wines better.

 Also, from a purely aesthetic standpoint, the glass door on the Bosch 800's wine drawer shows off its a red oak shelf that cradles the wine bottles at the correct angle.
 While unexpected in a fridge, the wooden fixtures look gorgeous.
-The older Bosch 800 fridges had some of the best aesthetics in the industry, so we're really looking forward to seeing the new ones in person.
+Bosch fridges have always had some of the best-looking designs in the industry, from older models like the B36CL80SNS to the newer B36CT80SNS.
+Looking at pictures are a bit underwhelming, so we'd recommend checking them out in person if possible.

 Glass-door refrigerators are also neat because they can double as a see-through smart displays, which is another feature that's been gradually rolling out to more and more LG fridges.

 While this gives you access to the functionality you'd expect, we're more excited at the potential for augmented reality features that become possible with a transparent display.
 For example, this could allow users to point to a food item in their fridge and get an overlay displaying information about it, like how long it's been in there, its expiration date, or if someone's reserved it for a planned meal.

-When coupled with inventory-tracking tech (which we'll discuss later), the possibilities for these joint technologies may boom; we're watching to see how things evolve over the coming year.
+When coupled with inventory-tracking tech (which we'll discuss later), the possibilities for these joint technologies may boom; we're watching to see how things evolve.

 Ice makers that produce higher quality ice, faster